LexoL/ds_gcd_courseproject/CodeBook.md

 We used these slightly transformed names, to properly name variables when downloading `X_test.txt` and `X_train.txt` files into `df.x_text` and `df.x_train` data frames in R workspace correspondingly.

-The names of these variables were no more changed since we got the original data set creators choices as an established standard, to keep the variables name understandible and pertable to other researchers.
+The names of these variables were no more changed since we got the original data set creators choices as an established standard, to keep the variables name understandable and portable to other researchers.

 #### Note:

 Along with this decision making, we should admit that this decision could be argued and there exist evident transformations applicable to the variable names (split the names, create new variables that represent some measurements classes, features, etc).
 In our opinion, the final choice depends on the goals to aim at.
-To meet the assignment requrement to group by and summarize the selected measuremnt variables with `mean`, we should keep those names as they are.
+To meet the assignment requirement to group by and summarize the selected measurement variables with `mean`, we should keep those names as they are.

 ### Variables inclusion and exclusion criteria